 After spending some time in Shotokan Karate a friend suggested I check

 out Itay Gil's full contact school.
 It was love at first kick.
 At the time Itay was not known outside our local circles, the training was tough, very tough and unforgiving.
 I worked my way up.
 I paid my dues.
 I put in eighteen years of hard training.
 Itay would say "Just as I know the sun will rise in the morning I know that Moshe will be on the mat."

 The hard hitting style of Itay's Krav Maga gym was what I was used to back at the Oyama dojo in New York.
 I suffered my share of injuries and loved every minute.
 I began once again at white belt and worked my way up the ranks.
 Itay's school had the hard hitting full contact sparring I was used to but it had more.
 It had the Israeli self defense approach known as Krav Maga.

-My current rank in Krav Maga is sixth dan black belt with the title of "Master".
+My current rank in Krav Maga is seventh dan black belt with the title of "Master".
 These ranks were awarded to me by international organizations in recognition of my ability and my contribution to Krav Maga and self-defense.
 Although I did not seek any of these ranks I am honored by them.
-As IKI has developed into it's own interpretation of Krav Maga I no longer seek any new ranks.
+As IKI has developed into it's own interpretation of Krav Maga I do not seek any new ranks.

 My ranks and diplomas can be viewed at -